flybywiresim/docs/docs/fbw-a32nx/support/index.md

     ![Sticky-Message](../assets/support-guide/Sticky-Message.png "Sticky-Message")

-- Search in the #support channel for similar issues other users have reported.
+- Search in the #a32nx-support channel for similar issues other users have reported.

     ![Search-support](../assets/support-guide/Search-support.png "Search-support")